ogcincubator/bblocks-stac/README.md

 5. Linked Data view of available resources

 _Building Blocks do not change the underlying specification but provide an extra layer of coherence to support the FAIR principles for interoperability specifications._

+[GeoDCAT](https://ogcincubator.github.io/geodcat-ogcapi-records/) uses STAC to  inform requirements and implements a binding of various STAC profiles to relevant descriptive ontologies as well as the GeoDCAT model.

 # Design